Reading and Phonics

 The importance of reading and phonics at Throckley Primary School

-In Key Stage One we deliver a consistent approach to phonics using a programme called Letters and Sounds.
+In Key Stage One, we deliver a consistent approach to phonics using a bespoke phonics programme which has been tailored to the specific needs of our children.
 Every pupil in Key Stage One works through the programme to help them decode (sound out) words that they read and spell.
-Reading is linked into understanding what they have read and also links into short writing activities.
-Using small group work on a daily basis allows staff to pin point any individual who may need additional support in this area and will plan intervention activities if needed.
-Teachers will always keep you informed if your child is having additional support.
+Reading is focusses on understanding what they have read and also links into short writing activities.
+Small group work on a daily basis allows staff to pin point any individual who may need additional support in this area and they will plan intervention activities if needed.
+Teachers will always keep parents and carers informed if their child is receiving additional support.

 Pupils read through a set of book banded books.
-Each colour in the book band is a different level.
-We provide a diet and range of books at different levels within a book band.
-The pupils know which book band they are working at and recognise the book band that they are working towards.
+Each colour in the book band represents a different level.
+We provide a rich reading diet and a range of books at different levels within each book band.
+Pupils are always aware of which book band they are working at and recognise the book band that they are working towards.

 Opportunities for reading

-Pupils also read regularly in other areas of the curriculum and in other parts of the school day through:
+Pupils read regularly in all areas of the curriculum and in every part of the school day through:

 - Guided Reading - Teachers work with small groups of pupils to teach specific and targeted reading skills in a book that is sufficiently challenging.

-- Story Time - In Key Stage One, books are read to pupils for them to hear good examples of reading aloud and to develop an enthusiasm for reading books themselves.
+- Story Time - In Early years and Key Stage One, books are read to pupils for them to hear good examples of reading aloud and to develop an enthusiasm for reading books themselves.
 Class books are shared with pupils, where they read along with the teacher.